JetBrains/teamcity-s3-artifact-storage-plugin/README.md

  This project contains 3 modules: '<artifactId>-server', '<artifactId>-agent' and '<artifactId>-common'.
 They will contain code for server and agent parts of your plugin and a common part, available for both (agent and server).
 When implementing components for server and agent parts, do not forget to update spring context files under 'main/resources/META-INF'.
 Otherwise your compoment may be not loaded.
 See TeamCity documentation for details on plugin development.

 # Building
- Issue 'mvn package' command from the root project to build your plugin.
-Resulting package <artifactId>.zip will be placed in 'target' directory.
+ Issue the `mvn package` command from the root project to build your plugin.
+The resulting  <artifactId>.zip package will be placed in the 'target' directory.

 # Installing